Supported Employment Service guidelines

 Note: A TAC client who is severely injured can earn the statutory allowable amount before their TAC LOEC will be impacted.
 See current statutory amount.

-Only Australian Disability Enterprises that are registered with the Department of Social Services and/or the National Disability Insurance Agency as a Supported Employment Service organisation can deliver Supported Employment Service to TAC clients.
+Only Australian Disability Enterprises that are registered with the National Disability Insurance Agency under the category of ‘specialised supported employment’ and/or are independently assessed and certified under the National Standards for Disability Services (NSDS) criteria can deliver Supported Employment Services to TAC clients.

-An Australian Disability Enterprise must produce their Certificate of Compliance within 12 months of delivering Supported Employment Service.
+An Australian Disability Enterprise must produce their certificate or verification listing the category ‘specialised employment support’ for delivering Supported Employment Service.

 Australian Disability Enterprises delivering Supported Employment Service with TAC clients must be able to demonstrate the following: